Searching for Gita, the Little Pearl: Part 7

 Judge Jakub Mazur, a burly, imposing man and not a force to be reckoned with, walked into Borys' office.
 Borys was up and shaking his hand, ready to kiss up.
 Judge Mazur was one of the few people on earth that intimidated him.
 He and the Judge colluded many times to illegal activity for their own selfish gain.
 But Judge Mazur would never take no for an answer or even consider anything Borys might have to say about a particular sinister plan.

-"Hello Judge Mazur, very good to see you sir."
+"Hello Judge Mazur, very good to see you, sir."

 "Yes, I'm sure it is.
 Let's sit down, Kowalski."
-They sat.
 Mazur pulled out two cigars and handed one to Borys, who accepted it with honor.
 Mazur watched intently as Borys lit up.
 Borys could feel critical eyes boring into him.

 Taking several draws to get it going, he looked up at Mazur and made the expected fawning compliment.
 "Most excellent, Judge Mazur.
 You don't find these often.
 The best."

 Satisfied, the Judge lit up then got down to business.
 "Kowalski, we've got a problem, a big problem.
-That US Embassy cronie we paid the hush money to was found out.
+That US Embassy crony we paid hush money to was found out.
 He wasted no time in pointing the finger at us.
 There will be an investigation.
 If this goes the wrong way, Kowalski, we could lose everything, and likely face prison if convicted."

 Borys' stomach lurched and he broke out in a cold sweat.
 He knew he was about to be thrown under the bus.
 "So what's the plan, Judge Mazur? "